 - Check the delivery date of the item.

-After you continue the process on this page, your order goes for the delivery page.
-And here, you have to either use the existing address of yours or add a new address.
+After you continue the process on this page, your order goes to the delivery page.
+And here, you have to either use your existing address of yours or add a new address.
 This way, you can allow the website to deliver your product.

 Online Book Shopping Test Scenarios for Delivery Address

-- Check if the delivery address page shows your address proper.
+- Check if the delivery address page shows your address properly.

 - Check if the delivery address page has the option to add or remove your address.

 - Check if the delivery options include the different prices for different dates.